-Packaged in the classic blue bag tied by hand with green string, the Prato almond biscuits Antonio Mattei are part of the Tuscan confectionery tradition.
+Packaged in the classic blue bag tied by hand with string, the Prato almond biscuits Antonio Mattei are part of the Tuscan confectionery tradition.

 The Biscotti di Prato Antonio Mattei are made with high quality ingredients like Apulian almonds, fresh eggs, pine nuts from Pisa.
 You can taste the rich nuts over the flour and sugar that dominate the flavour of most biscotti.

 WHY GUSTOROTONDO CHOSE THE BISCOTTI DI PRATO ANTONIO MATTEI

 Gustorotondo chose the Biscotti di Prato Antonio Mattei for the high-quality ingredients, for the great taste, for the unique packaging and because they are an important part of the Italian culinary tradition

 Wheat flour, sugar, almonds 20% free range eggs, pine nuts.

 May contain traces of butter (milk), soy, pistachios.